Non-Contracting Parties (NCPs)

 - by becoming a Contracting Party.

 NCPs cooperating with CCAMLR

 NCPs that harvest, land and/or trade toothfish may write to CCAMLR and request limited access to the e-CDS to monitor the trade of toothfish in their country.
-NCPs cooperating with CCAMLR in this way include Ecuador and Singapore.
+Currently, Singapore holds the status of a NCP cooperating with CCAMLR.

 An NCP that harvests, lands and/or trades toothfish and has limited access to the e-CDS may request CCAMLR for the status of a non-Contracting Party cooperating with CCAMLR by participating in the CDS.